 Network performance monitoring tools have been around as long as networks themselves.
 They were sufficient when you owned and controlled everything from the endpoints to the network to the applications running on your own on-premises hardware in your data center.

 In those days, tools that relied on SNMP, NetFlow, network-based PCAPs, or DSCP markings were enough to get predictable network performance and troubleshoot any performance issues.
-But these domain-centric monitoring tools do not provide visibility into all the issues that can impact end-user experience, particularly as users move off the network and applications and services move to the cloud.
+But these domain-centric monitoring tools don’t provide visibility into all the issues that can impact end user experience, particularly as users move off the network and applications and services move to the cloud.

 As a result, most issues are discovered as a result of a user’s helpdesk reports, whereas problems should be detected and remediated before they can significantly affect end user productivity.

 ComputerWeekly, "Helpdesk meltdown due to absenteeism, low morale and increased workload"

 Digital experience monitoring provides deep insight into end user experience, proactively monitoring performance and pinpointing issues, whether they are in the local network, on an end user’s device, with the ISP, or within your data center or SaaS applications, such as Microsoft 365, Salesforce, and Box.
 Some of the functions of DEM tools include: